Queer anarchism: Contemporary history

 The early gay liberation movement shared many theoretical foundations and philosophies with anarchist movements in the mid twentieth century.
 Chants such as "2-4-6-8, smash the church, smash the state!" were popular around the time of the Stonewall riots, setting the tone for a queer rights movement grounded in anarchist thought.
 The two campaigns both focus on rejecting normative thinking and the state in favor of personal liberty and pleasure.

 Anarchism and queer theory both reject paternalistic state structures that depend on capitalism and the nuclear family.
 Instead, both favor forms of self-determination and the reordering of society.
 An example of anarchism and queerness intersecting can be found in those who engage in non-monogamous relationships, these are inherently anarchical, as they are rejecting traditional power structures that shape the nuclear family.
 This concept has been coined Relationship Anarchism.

-Anarcha-queer originated during the second half of the 20th century among anarchists involved in the gay liberation movement, who viewed anarchism as the road to harmony between heterosexual/cis people and LGBT people.
-Anarcha-queer has its roots deep in queercore, a form of punk rock that portrays homosexuality in a positive manner.
-Like most forms of punk rock, queercore attracts a large anarchist crowd.
-Anarchists are prominent in queercore zines.
-Queer Fist appeared in New York City and identifies itself as "an anti-assimilationist, anti-capitalist, anti-authoritarian street action group, came together to provide direct action and a radical queer and trans-identified voice at the Republican National Convention (RNC) protests".

 Activism

 Queer anarchists have been active in protesting and activism, using direct action against what is seen as homonormative consumerism and pink capitalism.
 Queer anarchists have set up squats and autonomous zones as well as urban communities for the queer and LGBT community.
 Rural communities often rely on social media to grow anarchist movements and networks, due to these communities being geographically isolated from urban centers.
 Social networking sites facilitate knowledge transmission that provides alternative ideals to people in rural populations that were previously only available to urban dwellers.

 Many queer anarchists embrace the notion of radical individualism, influenced by individual philosophers like Max Stirner.
 Organizations like ACT-Up a punk anti-racist, anti-fascist organization and supported and composed of queer anarchists organization that has supported queer radicals and direct action.
 Later during the WTO protests queer anarchists played a vital role in organizing the mass protests, the protests would lead to the explosion of the anti-globalization movement.